mechmotum/mechmotum.github.io/content/dygert-crash.rst

 ===========================================

-The words (speed) wobble and shimmy are both interchangeably used in both academic and popular literature to describe a higher frequency oscillations that single track vehicles (bicycles, motorcycles, and similar vehicles) sometimes exhibit.
-Although, there does not seem to be a definitive unique definition of the two words.
-"Higher frequencies" refers to being higher than the vehicle's weave frequency.
+The words (speed) wobble and shimmy are both interchangeably used in both academic and popular literature to describe higher frequency oscillations that single track vehicles (bicycles, motorcycles, and similar vehicles) sometimes exhibit [Wikipedia2020]_.
+There does not seem to be a definitive unique definition of the two words.
+In this case, "higher frequencies" refers to being higher than the vehicle's weave frequency.
 Weave is the fundamental steer and roll oscillation that occurs in the 0 to 4 Hz bandwidth for bicycles traveling at speeds below 20 m/s (72 km/h, 45 mph).
 In addition to the frequency differences, at higher speeds this wobble/shimmy oscillation can grow in magnitude (unstable) whereas weave oscillations become more damped (stable) as the speed increases.

 Wobble/shimmy oscillations are attributed to the effective flexibility of the bicycle frame between the contact patches of the two tires.
-This flexibility is primarily a combination of the flex in the tire carcass, structural stiffness of the frame and wheels.
-Weave oscillations are present even if the bicycle and tires are infinitely stiff.
+This flexibility is primarily a combination of the flex in the tire carcass and structural stiffness of the frame and wheels.
+On the other hand, weave oscillations are present even if the bicycle and tires are infinitely stiff, i.e. weave is a function purely of the assembly of rigid bodies (wheels, fork, frame, ground) and the nature of their connections.

-Dynamics models of bicycles and motorcycles are able to predict the wobble/shimmmy oscillation ([Plöchl2012]_, [Klinger2014]_) and, at least in these papers, wobble/shimmy is specifically defined.
+Advanced dynamics models of bicycles and motorcycles are able to predict the wobble/shimmy oscillation ([Plöchl2012]_, [Klinger2014]_) and, at least in these papers, wobble/shimmy *is* specifically defined.
 These models show that:

-- at speed > 45 km/h the frequency of oscillation is between 8 and 10 Hz
+- at speed > 13 m/s (45 km/h) the wobble frequency of oscillation is between 8
+  and 10 Hz
-- the dominant motion is oscillation of the handle bar and fork about the steering axis; it being 3-5X the magnitude of roll oscillations
+- the dominant wobble motion is oscillation of the handle bar and fork about the steering axis; it being 3-5X the magnitude of roll oscillations
-- there is a speed threshold at which the oscillation will tend to grow unstably; above this threshold damping this oscillation is the responsibility of the rider
+- there is a speed threshold (2-6 m/s) at which the oscillation will tend to grow unstably; above this threshold damping this oscillation is the responsibility of the rider
-- slowing down will reduce the oscillations
+- slowing down will dampen the oscillations

-This video shows a steer dominant high frequency oscillation that qualitatively matches the wobble/shimmy model predictions:
+This video shows a steer dominant high frequency oscillation that qualitatively matches the wobble/shimmy model predictions to give an idea of what these research papers are modeling:

 .. raw:: html